OUR HOME: M/Y TANGAROA

 OUR PLAN is to spend the next 3 to 5 years living full time on TANGAROA, our 51′ Maritimo motor yacht (“M/Y”).

 First, you may be asking, “what is that name?”
 Glad you asked!

-We’ve lived part time in the Far North of New Zealand since 2004 and feel a kindred spirit with that beautiful country and wanted to maintain a connection to “Aoteoroa,” or the Land of the Long White Cloud.
-Māori, the indigenous people of New Zealand, have a rich mythology, much of which is nature-based.
+We’ve lived part time in the Far North of New Zealand since 2004 and feel a kindred spirit with that beautiful country and wanted to maintain a connection to “Aotearoa,” or the Land of the Long White Cloud.
+Māori, the Indigenous people of New Zealand, have a rich mythology, much of which is nature-based.

 In Māori mythology, TANGAROA is one of the great gods.
 He is a son of Ranginui, Father Sky, and Papatūānuku, Mother Earth.
 The father of many sea creatures, Tangaroa is considered the Guardian of the Sea.